 The program is divided into 13 modules, each consisting of about ten sections, or major topics.
 Typical completion time for the program is 28 weeks.
 The program is delivered in an asynchronous format, which allows you to start and finish modules entirely at your own pace.
 There are no pre-set, scheduled completion times, which allow you to complete the course material at a rate that you are comfortable with.

-Course material for the program is delivered and supported by a combination of CD-ROM/online resources.
+Course material for the program is delivered and supported by a combination of USB or CD-ROM and online resources.
 The interactive curriculum uses text, video, 2D and 3D animations, photos, audio clips and interactive robotics simulations.
 Review questions, interactive exercises, lab projects and online support prepare you for computer-based final exams which are completed on-line.
 Tutorial and technical support is provided on-line and via toll-free telephone.

 The robot simulation software, Robologix, provides access to a range of industrial robots including Cartesian and SCARA designs and includes various end effectors.
 Students gain practical, "hands on" programming of an industrial robot through a combination of teach-pendant programming, and 3D animations displaying the robot arm movement.
 3D training environments include conveyor/palletizing, pick and place, spray painting and welding.

 Click the link below for a demonstration of the RoboLogix simulation software;

 - Flexibility to study at your own pace in your own home